Family-friendly working, benefits and support

 Please use the following link to find out more about university-arranged childcare support.

 University Nursery Sponsored Priority Scheme

 The University has a scheme that enables colleges and departments to nominate staff for a priority on the University nursery waiting list (called a “sponsored priority”).
-For further details about the Department of Psychiatry’s Sponsored Nursery Priority policy please email the Departmental Administrator.
+Staff will be notified of these opportunities when they arise.
 Please note that a sponsored priority does not guarantee a nursery place, and recipients of a sponsored priority will be liable to pay all nursery fees.

 Many staff members work flexibly, for example working only during term-time, working flexible hours, working full-time across four days per week, and working from home as needed, and we aim to accommodate flexible working wherever possible.
 In some cases, arrangements are managed informally within research groups, whilst in other cases staff members formally request flexible working.
 Please use the link to find out more about flexible working.